- Are you aware of the length of your attention span?

 No matter how interested you might be to carry out a certain task, there will always be something to pull your attention away.
-This wastes your time and your energy, preventing you from completing the task on time or at all.
+This wastes your time and your energy and prevent you from completing the task on time, or at all.

 - Do you suddenly feel an urge to check your email?
 If you check your email, you might find something interesting and start reading it, instead of focusing on the letter you are writing.

-- The phone rings, you answer it and begin a conversation.
+- The phone rings, you answer it and start a conversation.

 - You stop writing, to check your Facebook or Twitter account.

-- You might hear someone gossiping, your curiosity arises, and you listen to him.
+- You might hear someone gossiping, your curiosity arises, and you listen to him or her.

 These are just a few examples of distracting factors that ‘hijack’ your attention, shorten your attention span, and prevent you from completing anything efficiently and on time.

-This short attention span affects every action.
+This short attention span affects every action and area of life.
 People are stopping to live here and now.
 They live in a sort of virtual world, and this affects everything they do.

 In an article, titled ‘Kids, Tech and Those Shrinking Attention Spans’ by Diana Graber, posted on www.huffingtonpost.com, she wrote: